 1990-93 BA Hons.
 Fine Art / Printmaking, University of Brighton

-Private collections in London, Bristol and Switzerland
+Private collections in London, Bristol, Switzerland and France

 Public, St George’s Chapel, Windsor